Bright

 Is Bright good for groups?

 Bright suits small groups better than large ones.
-The space at 1 Westgate St is not configured for big parties, and the informal format works best for four to six people.
+The space at 1 Westgate St is not configured for big parties, the informal format works best for four to six people.
 For larger group bookings in London, you will find more flexibility at a venue like Callooh Callay, which has private hire options.